renovatebot/renovate/docs/usage/configuration-options.md

 For self-hosted users, `GOPROXY`, `GONOPROXY` and `GOPRIVATE` environment variables are supported ([reference](https://golang.org/ref/mod#module-proxy)).

-But when you use the `direct` or `off` keywords Renovate will fallback to its own fetching strategy (i.e. directly from GitHub, etc).

 ## group

 Caution: Advanced functionality only.
 Do not use unless you know what you're doing.